severalnines/docs/user-guide/mysql/manage.rst

 * **Remove**
 	- Remove the selected HAProxy node.

+Add an existing HAproxy instance
+''''''''''''''''''''''''''''''''

+* **HAProxy Address**
+	- Select on which host to add the load balancer.
+If the host is not provisioned in ClusterControl (see `Hosts`_), type in the IP address.
+The required files will be installed on the new host.
+Note that ClusterControl will access the new host using passwordless SSH.

+* **cmdline**
+	- Specify the command line that ClusterControl should use to start the HAproxy service.

+* **Port**
+	- Port to listen HAproxy admin/statistic page (if enable).

+* **Admin User**
+	- Admin username to access HAproxy statistic page.
+See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.

+* **Admin Password**
+	- Password for *Admin User*.
+See `stats auth <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#4-stats%20auth>`_.

+* **LB Name**
+	- Name for the backend.
+No whitespace or tab allowed.

+* **HAproxy Config**
+	- Location of HAproxy configuration file on the target node.

+* **Stats Socket**
+	- Specify the path to bind a UNIX socket for HAproxy statistics.
+See `stats socket <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#stats%20socket>`_.

 Keepalived
 ..........

 :term:`Keepalived` requires two HAProxy nodes in order to provide virtual IP address failover.
 By default, this IP will be assigned to Haproxy1 instance.
 If the node goes down, the IP will be automatically failover to Haproxy2.

+Create a new Keepalived instance
+'''''''''''''''''''''''''''''''''

 * **Haproxy1**
-	- Select the primary HAProxy node.
+	- Select the primary HAProxy node (installed or imported using `HAProxy`_).

 * **Haproxy2**
-	- Select the secondary HAProxy node.
+	- Select the secondary HAProxy node (installed or imported using `HAProxy`_).

 * **Virtual IP**
 	- Assigns a virtual IP address.
+The IP address should not exist in any node in the cluster to avoid conflict.

+* **Network Interface**
+	- Specify a network interface to bind the virtual IP address.

+* **Install Keepalived**
+	- Starts installation of Keepalived.

+Add an existing Keepalived instance
+'''''''''''''''''''''''''''''''''''

+* **Haproxy1**
+	- Select the primary HAProxy node (installed or imported using `HAProxy`_).

+* **Haproxy2**
+	- Select the secondary HAProxy node (installed or imported using `HAProxy`_).

+* **Virtual IP**
-The IP address should not exist in any node in the cluster.
+	- Assigns a virtual IP address.
+The IP address should not exist in any node in the cluster to avoid conflict.

 * **Network Interface**
 	- Specify a network interface to bind the virtual IP address.